windhaunting/Algorithm_Coding_Summary/Dynamic_programming.md

 ## How to start with a DP problem:

-1)Initialize state
+1) Initialize state
-2)Define a transition function with the characteristics of DP 3)top-down method or bottom-up method with memoization
+2) Define a transition function with the characteristics of DP
+3) Top-down method or bottom-up method with memoization

 ## DP common type